San Jose Sharks: Todd McLellan as head coach (2008–2015)

-The first major move made by San Jose in the 2011 off-season was to trade winger Devin Setoguchi, the Sharks' 2010 first-round pick Charlie Coyle and a first-round pick in the 2011 NHL entry draft to the Minnesota Wild for All-Star defenseman Brent Burns and a 2012 second-round pick.
+The first major move made by San Jose in the 2011 offseason was to trade winger Devin Setoguchi, the Sharks' 2010 first-round pick Charlie Coyle and a first-round pick in the 2011 NHL entry draft to the Minnesota Wild for All-Star defenseman Brent Burns and a 2012 second-round pick.
 This came after Setoguchi had signed a three-year, $9 million contract extension with the Sharks.
-The Sharks continued their offseason retool by orchestrating a second transaction with the Wild, shipping Dany Heatley to Minnesota in exchange for Martin Havlat.
+The Sharks continued their offseason retool by orchestrating a second transaction with the Wild, shipping Dany Heatley to Minnesota in exchange for Martin Havlát.
 The Sharks finished the 2011–12 season with a 43–29–10 record, good for 96 points and the seventh seed in the Stanley Cup playoffs.
 However, after winning game one of their first-round series with the St. Louis Blues in overtime, they lost the final four games of the series.
 It was later announced that McLellan would remain on the bench for a fifth season.

-During to the lockout-shortened 2012–13 season, Raffi Torres was acquired.
+During the lockout-shortened 2012–13 season, Raffi Torres was acquired.
 In the first round of the 2013 playoffs, the Sharks swept the Vancouver Canucks, their first series-sweep in franchise history.
 The Sharks would subsequently fall in seven games to the Los Angeles Kings in the second round of the playoffs.

-The Sharks started the 2013–14 season 8–0–1, and were the last team in the NHL to stay undefeated in regulation until October 25, when the Sharks lost to the Boston Bruins.
+The Sharks started the 2013–14 season 8–0–1, and were the last team in the NHL to stay undefeated in regulation until October 25, when they lost to the Boston Bruins.
 In the first round of the 2014 playoffs, the Sharks were matched with rivals and eventual Stanley Cup champion Los Angeles Kings.
 Although the Sharks took a 3–0 series lead, the Kings came back to tie the series before advancing with a 5–1 win in game seven (only the fourth time in NHL history where a team lost a best-of-seven series after winning their first three games).

 On August 20, 2014, head coach Todd McLellan announced the team would go into training camp for the 2014–15 season without a captain, and that all players would have the opportunity to compete for the captaincy.
 The Sharks hosted the 2015 Stadium Series against the Kings at Levi's Stadium in February 2015, losing 2–1.
-Despite posting a record of 40–33–9, the Sharks finished fifth in the Pacific Division and missed the playoffs for the first time in ten years.
+The team missed the playoffs for the first time in ten years.
 On April 20, 2015, the team announced that they had agreed to part ways with McLellan.